wspringer/angular-pouchdb/README.md

-# Caution

-Integration with PouchDB is currently broken.
-The `pouch2` branch seems to some extent, but fails while replicating data.
-Work is underway to fix it.

 # AngularJS PouchDB Support

 A simple wrapper for PouchDB, to make integration into AngularJS applications a breeze.
 So what does it do?